anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Application by doing a file systems mount.

 In cloud infrastructure, the storage types may manifest in various ways with substantive variations in the architecture models being used.
-Examples of this are provided in section "3.6.2 Storage Implementation Stereotypes", with stereotypes for "Dedicated Storage Appliance" and "Software Defined Storage".
+Examples of this are provided in section `Storage Implementation Stereotypes`_, with stereotypes for "Dedicated Storage Appliance" and "Software Defined Storage".
 In the consumption case, again there is use of in-chassis storage to support hypervisor and container host OS/Runtime boot, not for Tenant / User Plane storage consumption.